 Art is not a luxury.
 It provides answers to what we aren’t able to express in words.
 In our music therapy sessions, we focus on what’s going well, on what people can accomplish.

-Listen to this episode of the CODE LiFE Podcast with Music Therapist Dany Bouchard to learn more about the origin of music therapy, different approaches, and the benefits.
-(In French)
+As part of the CODE LiFE Podcast series, we sat down with Music Therapist Dany Bouchard to learn more about the origin of music therapy, different approaches, and the benefits.